go-simpler/sloglint/README.md

 ## 🚀 Features

-* Forbid mixing key-value pairs and attributes in a single function call
+* Forbid mixing key-value pairs and attributes in a single function call (default)
-* Enforce using either key-value pairs or attributes for the entire project
+* Enforce using either key-value pairs or attributes for the entire project (optional)
-* [WIP] Enforce using constants instead of raw keys
+* Enforce using constants (or custom `slog.Attr` constructors) instead of raw keys (optional)
-* [WIP] Enforce putting arguments on separate lines
+* [WIP] Enforce putting arguments on separate lines (optional)